Netflix/falcor/README.md

 (Example Response including HTTP headers)

+The JSON fragment from the server is added to the Falcor Model's local cache, which is just a fragment of the virtual JSON model on the server.

+(Example of Falcor cache)

+Future requests for the same path will be served from the cache rather than the server.

+### Building the Virtual Model on the Server

-The reason that the server model is called "virtual" is that the JSON Object typically does not exist in memory or on disk.
-The virtual model actually behaves like an *application server* hosted at a single URL.
-The virtual model matches routes against the paths requested from the virtual JSON model, and generates the requested JSON fragments on-demand by retrieving the data from one or more backend data stores.
-Instead of matching URL paths, the virtual model's router matches the multiple JSON paths passed in the query string to the JSON resource on the server.
+The reason that the server model is called "virtual" is that the JSON Object typically does not exist in memory or on disk. *A Falcor virtual model is like a little application server hosted at a single URL.* Instead of matching URL paths, the virtual model router matches one or more paths through a one JSON model.
+The virtual model generates the requested subset of the JSON model on-demand by loading the data from one or more backend data stores.

 (Example of using express and example of building a virtual model)

-By exposing all of the data at a single URL instead of using a Web server to create a separate URL for each resource.
-The answer is that by exposing our entire model at a single endpoint, we can request as much of the graph as we want in a single HTTP request.
+The virtual model exposes the entire JSON model at a single URL and accepts one or more paths in the query string.
+This allows the client to request as much of the graph as it needs within in a single HTTP request.

-In an application server, routers are used to match URLs.
-A virtual model exposes all of its data at a single URL,

-Virtual models are not general purpose server APIs.
-Instead they are optimized for use by one particular web application.
+### asynchronous model view controller

 Three-dimensional flexibility